-THEORETICAL PHYSIOLOGY
+5. THEORETICAL PHYSIOLOGY

 After the introduction of dynamical systems theory by Poincaré in 1882, and the maturation of mathematical physics from mechanics to quantum theory, a disastrous gap opened between pure mathematics and the sciences.
 Although mathematical physics was two centuries old, biological science had hardly begun.
 Thus, unlike physics, biology was forced to evolve with little support from mathematical models.
-Of course a few biologists had extensive mathematical training, perhaps from backgrounds in physics or engineering.
+Of course a few scientists had extensive mathematical training, perhaps from backgrounds in physics or engineering.
 But the mathematics which had evolved in that arena was not ideally suited to biological modeling.
 So overall, one might say that theoretical biology and mathematics were both retarded by 50 years or so by the lack of interaction.
-Only in the past twenty years has there been a significant interaction between theory and modeling, and by now the journals of mathematical biology are filled with very sophisticated models.
+Only in the past twenty years or so has there been significant interaction between theory and modeling used as a cognitive strategy, and by now, the journals of mathematical biology are filled with very sophisticated models.